rushkock/project/README.md

 - Enlargement while hovering
 - Dropdown sort by gender
 - Make it possible to sort by both age and gender at the same time per example male age group 5 - 14
+- Option to type in the year instead of slide to get the year

 ## Prerequisites
 ### Data sources